hiccius/OpenGL/07-advanced/README.md

 - To draw multiple elements that share the same **vertex data**, the most efficient way to do it is by using **instancing**.
 A single render call draws as many elements as specified and it is possible to distinguish between them in the vertex shader by reading the *gl_InstanceID* variable.
     - Different data for each instance can be passed to the vertex shader using **instanced arrays**.
 They are defined as another vertex attribute (stored in a different vertex buffer object) that has a different **attribute divisor** from the default (0 - which updates it for every vertex).
 A value of 1 updates it every instance, 2 every two instances, and so on.

+- Sometimes the **rasterizer** can introduce **aliasing** when transforming vertex data into fragments.
+These **jagged edges** can be reduced with **anti-aliasing** techniques such as **SSAA** (Super Sample Anti-Aliasing) - which involves using a high resolution renderbuffer that is then downsampled and is **not efficient**) - or **MSAA** (Multi Sample Anti-Aliasing) - which involves increasing the number of **sample points** per pixel and, depending on how many **subsamples** are covered by the shape, the color contribution to the framebuffer is more or less.
+MSAA surrounds hard edges with lighter colors, giving them a **smoother** appearance.
+This technique also requires depth and stencil buffers to have a higher resolution.
+    - For off-screen MSA **multisample buffers** acting as **attachments** (texture attachments and renderbuffer objects) to framebuffers need to be created manually.
+To sample the framebuffer in the fragment shader it first needs to be **resolved** - downscaled - to an intermediate framebuffer with a **non-multisampled texture** attachment.
+After **blitting** the image, the color texture attached to the framebuffer can be sampled in the fragment shader.
+    - **Multisampled textures** can also be passed to the fragment shader and each subsample accessed in order to develop custom anti-aliasing techniques.

 ### Examples
 The examples can be executed one by one without needing to pass any arguments except for [10.
-Asteroids](#10-asteroids), which requires an integer value and another optional argument.
+Asteroids](#10-asteroids), which requires an integer value and can also be passed an optional argument.
+Example [11.
+Anti-Aliasing](#11-anti-aliasing) accepts an optional argument as well.
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. Points in space
 This example sets the variable *gl_PointSize* equal to the **depth value** when drawing points on the screen, making them appear larger the farther they are from the viewer.